-Along Fulton Street’s burgeoning retail corridor, Putnam Triangle Plaza is supporting new business activity and fostering a renewed sense of community to this part of Clinton Hill, Brooklyn.
-Installed in the fall of 2011 by making Putnam Avenue (Grand Ave/Fulton St) a pedestrian-only plaza with temporary materials, the plaza turned 7000 square feet of roadway space into a plaza for locals and visitors to play chess, hear live music, participate in activities and events and enjoy the public realm.
-The project consolidated two separate bus lines to stop at the site to give commuters more bus options in one, central location.
-The project will now begin a redesign process with additional community input that will fully reconstruct the center triangle, the road, and the northern sidewalk to make a 15,000 square-foot permanent public neighborhood destination.
+Along Fulton Street’s burgeoning retail corridor, Putnam Triangle Plaza supports the long standing community as well as the new business activity in this part of Clinton Hill, Brooklyn.
+Installed in the fall of 2011 by making Putnam Avenue (Grand Ave/Fulton St) a pedestrian-only plaza with interim materials, the plaza turned 7,000 square feet of roadway space and 8,000 square feet of sidewalk into a plaza for locals and visitors to play chess, hear live music, watch movies and enjoy the public realm.
+This project will now begin a redesign process with additional community input that will fully reconstruct the area to increase safety, improve accessibility for seniors, and create a 15,000 square-foot permanent public neighborhood destination.

 Hudson Street between Chambers Street and Reade Street, Manhattan Community Board 1

 Located in the heart of Tribeca, Bogardus Plaza has converted Hudson Street between Chambers Street and Reade Street into a pedestrian-only public space.
 Constructed with temporary materials in August 2010, the street will now begin a capital redesign process that will incorporate the green triangle to make a larger, cohesive public space that will be bounded by West Broadway, Chambers Street, Reade St, and Hudson Street.
 Well served by the 1, 2, and 3 subway trains at the Chambers St Station and M20/M22 buses, Bogardus Plaza is a transit hub as well as a neighborhood destination.
 Actively managed by the Friends of Bogardus Garden, the plaza holds occasional music, family, gardening, and other seasonal events.